r4victor/tenthousandmeters/content/blog/python_bts_06.md

 }
 ```

-A type can support the `+` operator either by defining `nb_add` or by defining `sq_concat`.
-These slots have  different semantics:
+A type can support the `+` operator either by implementing `nb_add` or `sq_concat`.
+These slots have different meanings:

 * `nb_add` means algebraic addition with properties like `a + b = b + a`.
 * `sq_concat` means the concatenation of sequences.

 Built-in types such as `int` and `float` implement `nb_add`, and built-in types such as `str` and `list` implement `sq_concat`.
 Technically, there's no much difference.
 The main reason to choose one slot over another is to indicate the appropriate meaning.
 In fact, the `sq_concat` slot is so unnecessary that it's set to `NULL` for all user-defined types (i.e. classes).

-In this section we saw how the `nb_add` slot is used.
-The next step is to see what it set to.
+We saw how the `nb_add` slot is used: it's called by the `binary_op1()` function.
+The next step is to see what it's set to.

-## How slots are set
+## What nb_add can be

 Since addition is a different operation for different types, the `nb_add` slot of a type must be one of two things:

 * it's either a type-specific function that adds object of that type; or
 * it's a type-agnostic function that calls some type-specific functions, such as type's `__add__()` special method.

 It's indeed one of these two, and which one depends on the type.
 For example, built-in types such as `int` and `float` have their own implementations of `nb_add`.
-In constrast, all classes share the same implementation.
-Fundamentaly, built-in types and classes are the same thing – instances of `PyTypeObject`.
+In contrast, all classes share the same implementation.
+Fundamentally, built-in types and classes are the same thing – instances of `PyTypeObject`.
 The important difference between them is how they are created.
 This difference effects the way the slots are set, so we should discuss it.

+## Ways to create a type

 There are two ways to create a type object: